Kronprinsensgade 7

-Kronprinsensgade 7 is a former Freemasons' hall located in Kronpruinsensgade 7 in central Copenhagen, Denmark.
+Kronprinsensgade 7 is a former Freemasons' hall located in Kronprinsensgade 7 in central Copenhagen, Denmark.
 The three-storey, Neoclassical building is from 1807.
 It was listed on the Danish registry of protected buildings and places in 1816.

 History

 Site history, 16891795

 The site was formerly part of a much larger property which reached all the way from Købmagergade to Pilestræde.
 This property was listed in Copenhagen's first cadastre of 1689 as No. 11 in Købmager Quarter and belonged to count Reventlow at that time.

-The property was acquired by the master carpenter Johan Peter Boye Junge (1735-1807) in 1793 and he was subsequently granted royal permission to create the new street Kronprinsensgade on the site.
+The property was acquired by the master carpenter Johan Peter Boye Junge (1735–1807) in 1793 and he was subsequently granted royal permission to create the new street Kronprinsensgade on the site.

 The Freemasons17951868

-The building was constructed for De Forenede Frimurerloger by Peder Friis (1763-1831) in 1805–1807.
+The building was constructed for De Forenede Frimurerloger by Peder Friis (1763–1831) in 1805–1807.
 It was inaugurated on 7 January 1807.
 The Freemasons left the building when they inaugurated their new headquarters at Klerkgade 2 on 6 October 1868.

 A.C.
 Perch's Tea Shop was founded in the building in 1835 but later moved to No. 5 where it is still located.
 The shop premises at No. 7 was later taken over by Jacob Lund's Bookshop.
 It had previously been based at Købmagergade 31 and specialized in scientific literature about medicine.
 It later moved to Pilestræde.